mmilano/SidePanelCollapse/README.md

 **The SidePanelCollapse library is itself just two files, one javascript and one CSS.
 The package's source code is in `src/` and the pre-built files are in `dist/`.**

-So you might wonder: what are all these other files?
+So what are all these other files?

 Everything in the `/src_demo` directory is for the demonstration examples that can be [built and viewed](#the-demos).
 These demos are derived from an existing site that is built around a custom static page generation system using (a forked version of) [Panini][Panini].